Abergavenny Castle

 Abergavenny Castle (Castell y Fenni) is a ruined castle in the market town of Abergavenny, Monmouthshire, Wales, established by the Norman lord Hamelin de Balun c.
 1087.
 It was the site of a massacre of Welsh noblemen in 1175, and was attacked during the early 15th-century Glyndŵr Rising.
 William Camden, the 16th-century antiquary, said that the castle "has been oftner stain'd with the infamy of treachery, than any other castle in Wales."

 It has been a Grade I listed building since 1952.

 Location

 The castle is located immediately to the south of the town centre.
 It was built by the Normans to overlook the River Usk and its valley, and so guard against incursions into the lowland areas south and east of the town by the Welsh from the hills to the north and west.

 Description

 The castle, now in ruins, had a stone keep, towers, and ditch as fortifications.
 It also housed the family and army of the lord and had cellars, kitchens, a great hall, gatehouse, and a chapel, although it is doubtful whether any of the families treated the castle as their main residence.
 A curtain wall surrounded the castle.

 The high, formidable curtain wall, dating from the 12th century, is now the most impressive part of the ruin.
-A 19th century lodge was built on the top of the motte in the 19th century.
+A lodge was built on the top of the motte in the 19th century.